 - For Apache, Rasmus has a blog post detailing their approach at Etsy.

-Careful with the last two approaches, with them available Opcache memory is “full” very fast.
+Careful with the last two approaches because using them results in making the available Opcache memory “full” very fast.
 See the previous section for more information on how memory configuration works.

 For both cases you might need a maintenance script that calls

 opcache_invalidate($file, true) on all scripts in old deployments or